alhajee/ckan/doc/user-guide.rst

 .. note::

-    Depending on how CKAN is set up, you may not be authorized to create new organizations.
+    Depending on how FMLD is set up, you may not be authorized to create new organizations.
 In this case, if you need a new organization, you will need to contact your site administrator.